ORNL/dasp-stacker/README.md

 Interpolating Harmonically Aligned Signal Projection generates a HASP array, allowing bandwidth around the frequency center to grow as the harmonics increase before upsampling each row to the maximum bandwidth size.

 ##### Parameters
-* sample_rate (int): Rate at which the the raw time domain signal was acquired or generated.
+* sample_rate (int): Rate at which the the raw time domain signal was acquired or generated, as samples per second.
 * fft (np.ndarray): The Fast Fourier Transform of the signal.
 * bandwidth (int): How many hertz to include around the frequency center.
-* freq_center (int): The frequency center of the raw time domain signal.
+* freq_center (int): The frequency center of the raw time domain signal, in hertz.
 * use_row_norm (bool): Whether to normalize across each FFT individually.
 * use_im_norm (bool): Whether to normalize the entire final image.
 * max_harmonics (int): The upper limit of harmonics to include in final HASP array.